REGISTRANTS, PLEASE NOTE THE START TIME OF THIS EVENT HAS CHANGED TO 8:30 AM

-This is a 2-day workshop
+This is day 2 of a 2-day workshop

 Presenter: Oscar Montoya, M.Sc., Data Analyst, sessional lecturer University of Calgary

 Description: Disclaimer: This is not a statistics workshop.

 With the advancement of modern sampling technologies and data-gathering devices, data analysis has become more and more challenging not only due to the vast amount of data but also due to the complexity of the analyses required.
 Traditional statistical and spreadsheet-like software (e.g. SPSS and Excel) are becoming limited and insufficient to satisfy the end users analytical necessities due to factors like computing time and the availability of statistical functions, in addition to often expensive licenses.

 R is a programming language and statistical software that is free to use, redistribute and modify (open source) that has been catalogued as the modern ”Lingua Franca” of data analysis, and is supported by a world-wide community of developers and users that make R equally suitable for businesses and academia.
 R's strengths include data management (dplyr), publication-quality graphics (ggplot2), and automation of report generation (Rmarkdown).
 R libraries support the analyses of almost any type of data including biological (nucleic acids and ecological diversity indices), Geographical Information Systems, and chemical (gas/liquid chromatography).

 This workshop will give you strong bases to get you started using R for data manipulation and analysis, saving you time in the generation of advanced graphics and report generation while adding a highly desirable/employable skill to your resume.
 For further information, please visit the links below: